Top 20 questions about high protein diets

 The key to using fat for flavor is not to drown your food in fat so that all you taste is butter, cheese, or mayonnaise.
 Instead, use just enough to enhance your enjoyment of the food itself.

-The truth is that we don’t know for sure if a higher protein, low-carb diet is more effective for healthy weight loss than a keto diet that emphasizes high fat.
+The truth is that we don’t know for sure if a higher protein, low carb diet is more effective for healthy weight loss than a keto diet that emphasizes high fat.
 Not enough head-to-head trials exist to answer that question.
-But for some people, a higher protein low-carb diet may be the better choice.
+But for some specific people, a higher protein low carb diet may be the better choice (i.e. those who have struggled on low carb or stalled in their progress).

-A diet that is higher in protein may be more effective for achieving and maintaining weight loss due to increased feelings of fullness and an improved body composition that favors preserving muscle mass during weight loss.5
+A diet that is higher in protein may be more effective for some in achieving and maintaining weight loss due to increased feelings of fullness and an improved body composition that favors preserving muscle mass during weight loss.6

-A keto diet that emphasizes fat intake rather than protein may not be as effective in supplying the body with adequate essential nutrition with a lower calorie intake.
+A keto diet that emphasizes fat intake rather than protein may require more calories to provide the body with adequate essential nutrition compared to higher protein diets.
 Refined forms of fat — such as butter and olive oil — add a lot of calories without a lot of nutrition.
-While added fat may help many people with satiety, the added fat may prevent some people from maintaining a sustainable calorie deficit.6
+While added fat may help many people with energy needs and satiety, the added fat may prevent some people from maintaining a sustainable calorie deficit.7

 Even though counting calories is frequently not a sustainable approach to weight loss, calories still count in losing and maintaining weight loss.
 With a higher protein diet, you may be more able to make every calorie count towards essential nutrition and a healthy metabolism.